 Universal Pre-Kindergarten Program

-Proposals will be accepted through Friday, April 5, 2019 at 2:00 p.m. at the Onteora District Office.
+Proposals will be accepted through Friday, April 1, 2022 at 2:00 p.m. at the Onteora District Office.
 All proposals will be evaluated by a committee appointed by the Superintendent of Schools, and contracts awarded based on the agency’s ability to fulfill the goals, curriculum guidelines and NYSED Standards set forth by the Board of Education as well as New York State Regulations.
 Please use this cover sheet for your proposal.

 Criteria for evaluations of proposals shall include: